govuk-one-login/di-fec-ga4/docs/analytics.md

 If GA4 is not disabled, it will:

 - If the user has consented, load the GTM script (using the containerId's passed as parameters)
-- active the Form Response Tracker
+- activate the Form Response Tracker
   > `dist/docs/formTracker.md`
 - active the Navigation Tracker
   > `dist/docs/navigationTracker.md`